 Foods to Avoid: The Brain Fog Culprits

 Just as certain foods can boost your performance, others can actively sabotage it.
-Ultra-processed snacks—like chips and packaged cookies—are often high in trans fats and refined sugars that trigger inflammation and that heavy "brain fog" feeling.
+Ultra-processed snacks, such as chips and packaged cookies, are often high in trans fats and refined sugars that trigger inflammation and that heavy "brain fog" feeling.

 Heavy, high-fat meals (think a double cheeseburger and fries) divert blood flow away from your brain and toward your digestive system.
 The result?
 Lethargy and a desperate need for a nap.
 Finally, watch your caffeine.
 While a cup of coffee is great, overdoing it leads to the jitters and can wreck your sleep cycle, making it twice as hard to focus tomorrow.